rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

 * **Balanced**, in the sense that the tree depth does not vary greatly through the tree, and there is approximately the same number of primitives in each leaf node.

 Construction of a BVH is usually done recursively, from top to bottom (so-called top-down construction).
-Alternative construction methods also exist, but are not used in EBGeometry.
+Alternative construction methods also exist, but are not used in ``EBGeometry``.
 In this case one can represent the BVH construction of a :math:`k` -ary tree is done through a single function:

 .. math::